imjoy-team/ImJoy/README.md

 To use it, go to the [ImJoy web app](https://imjoy.io/#/app), and click the 🚀 button located on the upper-right corner, you will find instructions on how to set it up.
 Basically, you will be asked to install the engine and run `python -m imjoy` to start it.

 More detailed instructions can be found here: [ImJoy-Python](https://github.com/oeway/ImJoy-Python).

+## Advanced Usage: Going offline
+If you have already installed the **Python Plugin Engine**, then you can run ImJoy in offline mode.
+What you do is to run the engine with `python -m imjoy --offline`.
+Then you will have your personal ImJoy locally, and you access by [http://localhost:8080](http://localhost:8080).

+Also notice that, even though ImJoy can run without internet, depends on the implementation of the plugin, some plugins maybe unusable when you go offline.

 ### How does it work?
 ImJoy supports Python Plugins which can run much more computationally intensive tasks.
 In order to run that, it needs to connect to the Python Plugin Engine -- a small python library we developed for ImJoy (source code: https://github.com/oeway/ImJoy-Python).